africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Remove everything that has no relevance to the story. If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off - Anton Chekhov.md

 ---
 {"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Remove everything that has no relevance to the story.
 If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off - Anton Chekhov/","title":"Remove everything that has no relevance to the story.
-If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off - Anton Chekhov","noteIcon":""}
+If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off - Anton Chekhov","noteIcon":"","created":"2024-02-03T19:34:15.373+03:00","updated":"2024-02-14T20:18:39.701+03:00"}
 ---